tomekc/cartography_workshop/ddd_intro.md

 ![inline](ddd/complexity_tr_3.png)

 ^ [TC] After growing BBOM.
 It works, but no one knows why.
 Change is risky and difficult.
 Developers spend time on technical complexity.
+[MATEUSZ]

 ---